ang9009/polaroids/README.md

-# polaroids-bot
+# polaroids

+A photos storage system consisting of:
-A Discord bot that automatically uploads videos and images from private Discord servers my friends and I are in to my Synology PhotoStation6.
-Supports photo and video tagging.
+- A Discord bot that automatically uploads videos and images from private Discord servers my friends and I are in to my Synology PhotoStation6
+- A website that displays these images

 ## Scripts